IDCubed/oms-docs/sources/tutorials/tab_tutorial.rst

 After you redeploy, the API Console will be available at http://HOST.TLD/PDS/console/ (or https).

-The main feature of the API Console is a form that allows you to tailor aspects of an HTTP request to an application endpoint.
+The main feature of the API Console is a form that allows you to construct an HTTP request to an application endpoint.
 It gives you control of the URL (``Action URL``), HTTP method (``choose http method``), headers, as well as the body of the HTTP request (``data for POST/PUT/PATCH methods``).

-The ``Authorization Header`` field makes it simple to add the ``Authorization`` header, and it will come in handy later when you need to submit an access token required by OpenID Connect authorization.
+The ``Authorization Header`` field makes it simple to add the ``Authorization`` header, and it will come in handy later when you need to submit an access token required for OpenID Connect authorization.

 Start by selecting ``get location list`` from the ``Actions`` dropdown.
 When you do this, the API Console will populate some of the other form fields,